pknomad/pknomad/README.md

 ### Hi there 👋

-My name is Jason and I am currently a Unix Systems Engineer based in San Francisco, CA 🇺🇸.
+My name is Jason and I am currently a Platform Engineer based in New York, NY 🇺🇸.

 As an engineer I like to:

 * build tooling that supports internal users
 * enforce corporate security
 * deploy scalable infrastructure.

-I'm currently looking to collaborate on building open source tools using terraform and Go that might be somewhat useful both in professional and personal settings.

 j9k